 Deductions are either:

-- deducted in full if directly related to specific items of taxable income reported on Form 1-NR/PY or to a personal residence located in Massachusetts;
+- deducted in full if directly related to specific items of taxable income reported on Form 1-NR/PY;

 - prorated for nonresidents based on income reported - the deduction must be multiplied by the Massachusetts Form 1-NR/PY, Line 14, Nonresident Deduction and Exemption Ratio.
 This ratio is a fraction; the numerator of which is Massachusetts gross income (derived from sources within Massachusetts) and the denominator of which is Massachusetts gross income derived from all sources, as if the taxpayer were a full year Massachusetts resident;